 and Aboutscreen

-// Homescreen.js import React, { Component } from 'react'; import { Button, View, Text } from 'react-native'; import { createStackNavigator, createAppContainer } from 'react-navigation'; export default class Homescreen extends Component { render() { return ( <View style={{ flex: 1, alignItems: 'center', justifyContent: 'center' }}> <Text>Home Screen</Text> <Button title="Go to About" onPress={() => this.props.navigation.navigate('About')} /> </View> ) } }
+/* components/Homescreen.js */ import React from "react"; import { Button, View, Text } from "react-native"; export default function HomeScreen({ navigation }) { return ( <View style={{ flex: 1, alignItems: "center", justifyContent: "center" }}> <Text>Home Screen</Text> <Button title="Go to About" onPress={() => navigation.navigate("About")} /> </View> ); }

 Note the onPress

-prop of the button above — we’ll explain what it does later.
+prop of the button above — we’ll explain what it does later:

-// Aboutscreen.js import React, { Component } from 'react'; import { Button, View, Text } from 'react-native'; import { createStackNavigator, createAppContainer } from 'react-navigation'; export default class Aboutscreen extends Component { render() { return ( <View style={{ flex: 1, alignItems: 'center', justifyContent: 'center' }}> <Text>About Screen</Text> </View> ) } }
+/* components/Aboutscreen.js */ import React, { Component } from "react"; import { Button, View, Text } from "react-native"; export default function AboutScreen() { return ( <View style={{ flex: 1, alignItems: "center", justifyContent: "center" }}> <Text>About Screen</Text> </View> ); }

-Your project folder should look like what’s shown in the image below:
+Your project folder should look like this:

 Let’s also make some changes to App.js

-It is useful to implement our navigation in the root App.js
+Implementing our navigation in the root App.js

-file because the component exported from App.js
+file is useful because the component exported from App.js

 is the entry point (or root component) for a React Native app, and every other component is a descendant.

-As you will see, we will encapsulate every other component inside the navigation functions.
+As you will see, we will encapsulate every other component inside the navigation functions:

-In the code above, createStackNavigator
+In the code above, createNativeStackNavigator

 provides a way for our app to transition between screens, where each new screen is placed on top of a stack.
 It is configured to have the familiar iOS and Android look and feel: new screens slide in from the right on iOS and fade in from the bottom on Android.

-function.
+tags.
 The Home

 route corresponds to the HomeScreen